Records with Sonobeat in 1975

 No commercial releases on Sonobeat Records

 The Nasty Habit work tape box mentions that Apple Tree is at the head of the tape.
-Apple Tree not only isn't a Nasty Habit song but it's mislabelled on the tape box: in fact, it's a take of Tom Penick's This Old Cowboy.
-In 1975 and '76, Tom assists Sonobeat producer Bill Sr. around Blue Hole Sounds, helping set up and run recording sessions; Tom probably assists on the Nasty Habit sessions.
+Apple Tree not only isn't a Nasty Habit song but it's mislabelled on the tape box: in fact, the track that's labelled Apple Tree is a take of Tom Penick's This Old Cowboy.
+In 1975 and '76, Tom assists Sonobeat producer Bill Sr. around Blue Hole Sounds, helping set up and run recording sessions and assists on the Nasty Habit sessions.

 Gary Dry: drums and vocals